 - Temporary tingling in the face, arms, or legs

 Problems may also occur if parts of the DBS system break or move.
-For example, this may include:
+These include:

-- Breakage of the device, lead, or wires, which can lead to another surgery to replace the broken part
+- Device, lead, or wires break, which can lead to another surgery to replace the broken part

-- Failure of the battery, which would cause the device to stop working properly (the battery normally lasts 3 to 5 years)
+- Battery fails, which would cause the device to stop working properly (the battery normally lasts 3 to 5 years)

-- The wire that connects the stimulator to the lead in the brain breaks through the skin (this usually only occurs in very thin people)
+- Wire that connects the stimulator to the lead in the brain breaks through the skin (may occur in very thin people)

-- The part of the device places in the brain may break off or move to a different place in the brain (this is rare)
+- The part of the device placed in the brain may break off or move to a different place in the brain (this is rare)

 Possible risks of any brain surgery are: